shannon-lab/zapdos/doc/workshops/tutorial/content/intro/plasma_models.md

 !style halign=center fontsize=150%
 - Direct Kinetic Methods
-- Molecular Dynamics (MD).
+- Molecular Dynamics (MD)
-- Particle In Cell (PIC) with Monte Carlo Collisions (MCC).
+- Particle In Cell (PIC) with Monte Carlo Collisions (MCC)

 - Individual particles or groups of particles are tracked.

   - Direct Kinetic Models explicity solve the Boltzmann equation.
-  - In MD models inter-molecular forces between particles are calculated and used to update paricle data.
+  - In MD models, inter-molecular forces between particles are calculated and used to update paricle data.
-  - In PIC-MCC models individual particles are traced and are subject to macroscopic fields and particle-particle monte carlo particle-particle collisions.
+  - In PIC-MCC models, individual particles are traced and are subject to macroscopic fields and particle-particle Monte Carlo collisions.